Skip to main content

 Potential risks are mitigated by our policies and procedures, controls built into our business operations and the knowledge, skills and behaviours of our employees.

 We have identified strategic and operational risk and related controls and assurance measures including those relating to modern slavery.
 The Strategic Risk Register includes Legal and Regulatory Compliance risk (SR16) to maintain strategic performance in alignment with relevant law, regulation and organisational obligations including maintaining relevant strategic stakeholder relationships.
-Modern slavery risk is also reflected in our Finance Risk Register (FIN06 – Fraud).
-Related controls and assurance measures are reviewed on an at least quarterly basis.

-risk appetite and tolerance measures.
+The Board, Audit and Risk Committee and Executive Directors Team regularly review risk exposure, controls and assurance activity along with how this aligns to defined risk appetite and tolerance measures.
 The Board approve and monitor actions where risks may require closer alignment to risk appetite.

 Training